-Specific placements have included an architect’s atelier in Tokyo; a

-    public health program in Banda Aceh; a Gobi regional initiative in

-    Ulaanbaatar; a dance theatre in Kuala Lumpur; an agricultural and

-    environmental center in Hanoi; a human rights commission in Seoul; a

-    pediatric hospital in Bangkok; a TV network in Beijing; a national

-    museum in Siem Reap; an international arbitration centre in Singapore;

-    and English-language newspapers, local governmental agencies and NGOs in

-    diverse fields throughout East and Southeast Asia.
+Specific placements have included an architect’s atelier in Tokyo; a public health program in Banda Aceh; a Gobi regional initiative in Ulaanbaatar; a dance theatre in Kuala Lumpur; an agricultural and environmental center in Hanoi; a human rights commission in Seoul; a pediatric hospital in Bangkok; a TV network in Beijing; a national museum in Siem Reap; an international arbitration centre in Singapore; and English-language newspapers, local governmental agencies and NGOs in diverse fields throughout East and Southeast Asia.

-    If in doubt as to whether your prior experience disqualifies you, please

-    contact Amalia Teglas.
-CIS will contact the Luce Foundation to seek
+If in doubt as to whether your prior experience disqualifies you, please contact John Congdon.
+CIS will contact the Luce Foundation to seek clarification.

-    clarification.

 The intent of the program is to provide an in-depth experience in Asia to young Americans who would not otherwise have the opportunity to immerse themselves in the country where they are placed.